Authors & Events

 Sep 11, 2007 | ISBN 9780375711299

 Mar 04, 2009 | ISBN 9780307494153

 David Young, the distinguished poet and translator, offers us a gorgeous cycle of poems attuned to the Midwestern seasons—to weather both emotional and actual.
 A writer of thrilling invention and humanity, Young beckons the reader into an effortless proximity with the fox at the field’s edge, with the chattering crow and the startling first daffodils of spring.
 In his tour of both exterior and interior landscapes, the poet scatters his father’s ashes and remembers losing his wife, Chloe, to cancer, a loss at times still fresh after several decades; pays homage to the wisdom of the Chinese masters whose aesthetic has helped shape his own; and reflects on the gladdening qualities of a walk in a snowstorm with his black labrador, Nemo: and in this snowfall that I should detest,late March and early April, I’m still raptto see his coat so constellated, starred, re-starred,making a comic cosmos I can love.Young’s expert shaping of this world in which, as he writes, “We’re never going to get God right.
 But we / learn to love all our failures on the way,” becomes for the reader a fresh experience of life’s mysterious goodness and of the abundant pleasure of the language that embodies it.

-David Young is the author of ten previous books of poetry, including Black Lab and At the White Window.
+DAVID YOUNG is the author of eleven books of poetry, including Field of Light and Shadow, Black Lab and At the White Window.
 He is a well-known translator of the Chinese poets and of the poems of Petrarch.
 A recipient of Guggenheim and NEA… More about David Young